New York Office

-Daniel Rubens is a partner in the firm's Litigation Group and Supreme Court and Appellate Practice.
-He handles high stakes appeals and critical motions in courts across the nation, with a focus on the financial services and technology sectors.
+Daniel Rubens handles high stakes appeals and critical motions in courts across the nation, with a focus on the financial services and technology sectors.

 Danny's practice focuses on appellate litigation.
 He has led the drafting on dozens of appellate briefs, and regularly argues appeals in state and federal courts.
 Danny has extensive trial litigation experience as well, with an emphasis on dispositive motions, preserving appellate issues, and developing creative legal strategies.

-Danny’s work has covered a wide range of subject areas, including securities, bankruptcy, intellectual property, arbitration, and complex commercial litigation.
-He has deep expertise in appeals and critical motions in financial services litigation, and in recent years has played a key role in representing financial institutions in major RMBS cases brought by trustees, investors, and monoline insurers.
-Danny is also an experienced bankruptcy litigator, having represented various debtors and creditors in fraudulent transfer cases and other contested insolvency-related matters involving U.S. and foreign law.
+Danny’s work has covered a wide range of subject areas, including securities, bankruptcy, intellectual property, arbitration, and class actions.
+He has a deep understanding of appeals and critical motions in financial services litigation, and in recent years has played a key role in representing financial institutions in major RMBS cases brought by trustees, investors, and monoline insurers.
+His financial services clients include Credit Suisse, Goldman Sachs, and Ocwen.
+He also represents leading technology companies in precedent-setting cases involving antitrust law and ballot initiatives, as well as other complex commercial litigation.
+In addition, Danny is an experienced bankruptcy litigator, having represented various debtors and creditors in fraudulent transfer cases and other contested insolvency-related matters involving U.S. and foreign law.

 Supreme Court and Pro Bono Matters: